How do you grow your firm and increase its value, especially after everything that’s happened during the pandemic?

 Gusto’s friends and partners at CPA Academy held an incredibly edifying webinar about labor market trends and the importance of working with remote staff.
 Their webinar featured the accounting and remote hiring expertise of the CEO of Padgett Business Services and Accountantfly co-founder Jeff Phillips, and you can check out the full webinar here.

 In this article, you’ll learn all about what the modern accounting firm looks like, the importance of hiring remotely, and the value of hiring freelance workers.
-In addition to this article, you can also read about the second part of the webinar here, which covers how you and your firm can effectively hire and manage your remote staff.
+In addition to this article, you can also read about the Part Two of this webinar article series, which covers how you and your firm can effectively hire and manage your remote staff.

 Embracing the modern accounting firm